UNCIVIL WAR

 (c) 2020 Denise I. Griggs

-Peter Hunt and his family were slaves, owned by his White father in Mississippi.
-A further irony was that his Mother was named America, and they lived on a plantation in a town named Liberty.
+Peter Hunt, his mother and siblings were slaves in Mississippi, owned by his White slave-owning father.
+A further irony was that Peter's Mother was named America, and they lived on a plantation in a town named Liberty.

 As a war maneuver against the Confederacy, on January 1, 1863, President Abraham Lincoln emancipated all slaves in the Confederate states, then allowed newly freed slaves to enlist in a new regiment of the Union Army - the United States Colored Troops (USCT).
-With the addition of the US Colored Troops, the Union Army defeated the Confederate States Army to end the Civil War.
+With the addition of the US Colored Troops, the Union Army defeated the Confederate States Army and won the Civil War.

-Peter Hunt, through the author, tells the trials and tribulations of his own life story from being a Mulatto slave, to Emancipation, becoming a soldier, a citizen, voting, and owning land.
+Peter Hunt, through the author, tells the trials and tribulations of his own life story from being born a slave, to Emancipation, becoming a soldier in the U.S. Colored Troops (USCT), a 1st time citizen because of the 14th Amendment, first time voter because of the 15th Amendment, and homesteading land through the 1862 Homestead Act.

 This story is a "must read," so that teens and young adults may know and understand that life isn't always what it “appears” or is “said” to be.

-*Although Peter died in 1915, the Author chose to write Peter's story in the style of the Writer's Federal Project (WPA) of the 1930's, when African American former slaves were interviewed about their life story.
+Although Peter died in 1915, the Author chose to write Peter's story in the style of the Writer's Federal Project (WPA) of the 1930's, when African American former slaves were interviewed about their lives during and after slavery.

 Delivery within 2 weeks.